 Hilda at the Standard Chartered Nairobi Marathon

 Yes.
 I'm a member of the Run Beyond running club.
-We are the newest kid on the block in terms of local running clubs.
+We are the newest kid on the block in terms of running clubs in Nairobi.

 Our culture and values revolve around community and inclusivity; we are happy to accommodate everyone regardless of their current fitness levels.
 Walkers, slow runners and fast runners all have a home at Run Beyond as our major goal is to promote a physically active lifestyle.

 What is the best place to buy running gear in Nairobi?

 Recommend a Nairobi race to us!

 I love the Nairobi Standard Chartered Marathon for it's pomp and colour.
 It feels great to run amongst the huge number of people who turn up for the race (the Nairobi marathon has 22,000 participants).

-Also, Tigoni trails for the scenery and a reminder to do more train more on hill work!
+I would include Tigoni trails for the scenery and a reminder to spend more time on hill work!

-What (and where?) should we eat in Nairobi after a big training session or a race?
+What should we eat in Nairobi after a big training session or a race?